velocityCavalry/velocityCavalry.github.io/_pages/about.md

 I am super fortunate to work with amazing graduate student and PhDs: [Jungo Kasai](https://homes.cs.washington.edu/~jkasai/) and [Dr. Rik Koncel-Kedziorski](https://rikdz.github.io).

-Previously, I spent the summer at Microsoft Azure Networking on the OnE team where I added a pipeline to the network verification system and had the honor to work with [Chris Johnston](https://chris-johnston.me/about/), [Jitu Padhye](https://www.microsoft.com/en-us/research/people/padhye/), and [Andrey Rybalchenko](https://www.microsoft.com/en-us/research/people/rybal/).
+Previously, I spent the summer at Microsoft Azure Networking on the OnE (open network emulator) team where I added a pipeline to the network verification system and had the honor to work with [Chris Johnston](https://chris-johnston.me/about/), [Jitu Padhye](https://www.microsoft.com/en-us/research/people/padhye/), and [Andrey Rybalchenko](https://www.microsoft.com/en-us/research/people/rybal/).

 ## Misc

+I come from Chongqing, China, a city that is famous for spicy foods, mountains and cyberpunk sceneries.
+[Kevin Deng](https://www.instagram.com/kevin.deng/?hl=en) is my favorite cameraman who did a really great job picturing my hometown.